kegbenk/daRealMusic/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variablez:

 ```env
 NODE_ENV=production